 “Hey, Marty,” I said.
 “How are you?”

 “I’m doing well.
 I just got back to town after a few months in Singapore and Australia, so I’m readjusting.”
-He also worked with Noah who told me he had taken a leave of absence, which I assumed meant he’d gone to rehab.
+He also worked with Burton who told me he had taken a leave of absence, which I assumed meant he’d gone to rehab.

 “What were you doing?”
 I asked, trying to assess the situation.

 “I was working on a beer project.
 It wasn’t that interesting,” he said.

 It wasn’t a spectacular or interesting conversation, but it felt good.
 He told me about his month-long holiday with his family and he asked about me.
 I was taken aback that he was curious about what I was doing so I pulled some bull shit out of the air about writing a cookbook to make myself sound more interesting than I am.
 Then I quickly turned the burden of conversation back on him.